snwh/moka-icon-theme/README.md

 ###Getting the Source

 The original source for Moka Icon Theme can be found [here](https://github.com/moka-project/moka-icon-theme).

-Alternatively, you can clone the latest version its git repository:
+You can clone the latest version from the git repository:

     git clone https://github.com/moka-project/moka-icon-theme.git